 These days, it seams DJI pumps out an update to their machines on a monthly basis, if not more often.
 They may have an internal schedule to follow, but for the most part, the updates push out when there is a security/safety patch to process, or when new features are ready for prime time.

 In the case of the DJI Spark, there have only been a few updates by the time we wrote this article.
-Which makes sense, the drone was only announced a couple months ago.
+Which makes sense, the drone was only announced a couple months prior.
 Of course, I’m writing this in August of 2017, there are sure to be more updates by the time you read this.

 Related reading: DJI Spark update improves flight modes and camera resolution

 Pro tip: Be patient

-When you first boot up your DJI Spark or DJI Mavic Pro, they take a moment or two to perform all of their self tests and otherwise initialize for flight.
+When you first boot up your DJI Spark, Mavic Air or Mavic Pro, they take a moment or two to perform all of their self tests and otherwise initialize for flight.
 You may notice that, even after a full update cycle, the DJI GO 4 app on your mobile device claims your firmware is out of date.
 Give it a moment.
 Let your drone find some satellites, sync some settings and perform all of its self tests before you react.

 This goes for IMU calibration and more.
-Give your machine a moment, it may not need quite as many updates and calibrations as it says it does.
+Give your machine a moment, it may not need quite as many updates and calibrations as it initially says it does.

 As mentioned, there are multiple ways to process an update for a DJI drone.
 For your Spark or Mavic Pro you’ll either be plugging into your PC, or utilizing the DJI GO 4 app on your connected smartphone or tablet.

 The app is convenient, and can be used on the go, but let me make it clear, I recommend using the DJI Assistant program on your PC.
 Currently on DJI Assistant 2.
 The main reason I recommend the PC program is that you can take advantage of the connection to backup your flight logs.
 A good idea at least once a month or so anyway.

 Before you update